Updated: Mar 4

 How long does it take for a wrongful termination lawsuit in California?

-How long a lawsuit lasts depends on several variables, many of which are not within the employee's influence.
+How long a wrongful termination lawsuit lasts depends on several variables, many of which are not within the employee's influence.
 Almost all lawsuits are settled before trial, according to court statistics.

 In fact, some cases are resolved before they are even brought to court.